openstack/security-doc/security-guide/source/dashboard/cookies.rst

 Cookies
 =======

-Session Cookies should be set to HTTPONLY:
+Session cookies should be set to HTTPONLY:

 .. code:: python